prajaktaborse1234/synthmerge/README.md

    Works with *any* editor (VS Code, Emacs, Vim, etc.) - no new GUI app required

 4. **Model flexibility**
-   Breaks the Patchpal fine-tuning requirement, allowing any instruct model to be used
+   Removes the Patchpal fine-tuning requirement, allowing any instruct model to be used

 5. **Parallel model inference with deduplication**
    Queries an unlimited number of models in parallel and deduplicates their answers when they agree